neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 * A **geographic coordinate system** (GCS) is a reference framework that defines the locations of features on a model of the earth.
 It’s shaped like a globe—spherical.
 Its units are angular, usually degrees.

 * A **projected coordinate system** (PCS) is flat.
 It contains a GCS, but it converts that GCS into a flat surface, by projecting points into the plane.
 Its units are linear, for example in meters.
-Note that not all projections conserve area, therefore two shapes with same area.
+Note that not all projections conserve area, therefore two shapes with same area on the globe may appear to be different in size after having been projected.

 ### Where to find geo open data
 For any piece of spatial analysis the first thing you need is geographic data, ideally open source (unless your company is paying for it!).
 Geospatial data can come in many shapes (pun intended) and forms.
 Geospatial data files contain geometric location and any other associated attribute information.
 There are many different formats, but most common ones are: